 If you like to bake your own bread at home, chances are that you have come across a recipe with oil.
 It’s common to know that oil contains fat and many calories, but what does oil do when baking bread?

 The oil enhances the texture, flavour, and moisture of bread.
-Oil contains many fatty acids and lecithin which make the dough easier to handle and prevent it from being sticky.
-They also help to extend the shelf-life of bread.
-Bread that contains oil tends to be soft and fresh for a longer period.
+Vegetable oil contains many fatty acids and also lecithin which make the dough easier to handle and prevents it from being sticky.
+They also help to extend the shelf-life of bread by staying softer for a longer period.

 The benefits of adding oil to bread

-Adding oil to bread has a lot of benefits, most of them are explained here:
+Adding oil to bread has a lot of benefits, most of which are explained here: